cmvaleria/Mid_bootcamp_project/README.md

-Mid_Bootcamp_project
+# Mid_Bootcamp_project
-Cristian Valeria
+#### Cristian Valeria

-Topic: Crimes in Berlin: a disctrict analysis¶
+## Topic: Crimes in Berlin: a disctrict analysis¶

-Questions:
+### Questions:
-What ?

-What discrtict of Berlin is most dangerous?
+1. What type of crimes are the most commons?
-What type of crimes are the most common ?
+2. What districts of Berlin are the most dangerous?
-Why?
-(Bonus)

-How crimes correlate with other variables, like: employment status inmigration other cities

-Outputs:
-Group by: Crimes, types of crime (value each tipe of crime and make a danger factor) Ilustrated map with the diferent district in colors by danger level and other comparisons.
-Correlation between danger level and other variables (bonus)

-Dataset:
+### Dataset:

+The Dataset used in the study was provided buy the Police Criminal Statistics (PKS) These reports show the absolute number of cases as well as the more comparable regional frequency numbers (cases per 100,000 inhabitants) for the 12 Berlin districts and 138 district regions (Locations) for 13 different crime areas.

 https://www.berlin.de/polizei/service/kriminalitaetsatlas/

+### Outputs:

+- Most common crimes
+- Evolution of total crimes in time
+- Evolution of tipe of crimes in time
+- Crimes per district
+- District crimes in time
+- Types of crime per district

+### Other useful resourses:

+For district mapping, GeoJSON file: https://daten.odis-berlin.de/de/dataset/bezirksgrenzen/